OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-148.md

 ## Psalm 148:1

-> Praise the Lord!
+> Honour the Lord!

-> Praise the Lord from the heavens;
+> Glorify the Lord from the heavens;
-> Praise Him in the heights!
+> Celebrate Him in the heights!

 ## Psalm 148:2

-> Praise Him, all His angels;
+> Extol Him, all His angels;
-> Praise Him, all His heavenly armies!
+> Laud Him, all His heavenly hosts!

 ## Psalm 148:3

-> Praise Him, sun and moon;
+> Acclaim Him, sun and moon;
-> Praise Him, all stars of light!
+> Praise Him, all shining stars!

 ## Psalm 148:4

-> Praise Him, highest heavens,
+> Exalt Him, highest heavens,
-> And the waters that are above the heavens!
+> And the waters that are above the skies!

 ---

 ## Psalm 148:5

-> Let them praise the name of the Lord,
+> Let them honour the name of the Lord,
-> For He commanded, and they were created.
+> For He commanded, and they came into being.

 ## Psalm 148:6